Byron Miranda

 Byron Miranda is an American television journalist.
-The five-time Regional Emmy Award-winner, currently morning meteorologist on WPIX in New York City.
+The five-time Regional Emmy Award-winner was the meteorologist for the WPIX Morning News weekdays in New York City.

-Personal background
+Early life and education

 A California native, Miranda served in the United States Air Force and worked as an air traffic controller in Korea.
-After the Air Force, Miranda attended California State University, East Bay, where he received his Bachelor of Arts degree in Communications.
-To support his family, Miranda joined the Oakland Police Department.
-Miranda is the father of one daughter, Briana, a merchandise display expert, who lives in San Francisco.
+After the Air Force, Miranda attended California State University, East Bay, where he received his Bachelor of Arts degree in Communications in 1985.
+He is also a graduate of Mississippi State University's Broadcast and Operational Meteorology Program.
+To support his family, Miranda joined the Oakland Police Department before beginning his broadcast career.